Secured vs Unsecured Loans: Explained - Fleximize

 Secured or unsecured - which is better for my business?

-Both secured and unsecured loans have advantages and disadvantages, so there’s no one rule that fits all when it comes to deciding which is the better borrowing option.
-With lots of factors to consider before applying for an unsecured or secured loan, take time to think about:
+There’s no one rule that fits all when it comes to deciding which is the better borrowing option.
+However, before applying for a secured or unsecured loan, consider:

-Before making any decisions, it’s a good idea to compare secured and unsecured loans in more detail using the information provided below.
+Before making a decision, it’s a good idea to compare secured and unsecured loans in more detail.
+Additional information is below so you can consider options based on your requirements and circumstances.

 What is a secured loan?

-Secured loans require businesses to offer something as security against the debt, which could either be company or personal assets, including property.
-This type of debt product is protected by the assets put forward by the borrower, usually referred to as security or collateral.
+For a secured loan, a business is required to offer security against the debt.
+This could be company or personal assets, such as a property.
+This means the debt product is protected by the assets put forward.
+It is usually referred to as security or collateral.

-In the event a business or individual defaults on a secured loan, proceeds from the sale of these assets can then be used by a lender to pay off any outstanding debt.
+Should a business or individual default on a secured loan, the lender could repossess the asset before selling it, using the proceeds from the sale to pay off any outstanding debt.

 Secured loan examples: